lastiknastik/avito/README.md

 1. Main page
 2. Authentication
 3. Sign up and sign in pages without validation
-4. Profile page.
-Known bugs: user can't submit new avatar image
+4. Profile page
 5. Advertisement page.
 Known bugs: number of reviews is hardcoded
-6. Create new adv.
-Known issue: creating of the adv with pictures is not finalized
+6. Create new adv